What if we went back to 100% Televote at Eurovision?

 Eurovision 2019, Tel Aviv

 Even though Tamara Todevska and John Lundvik had the most obvious face cracks on the night on-camera, their vote shares weren’t as disparate as Malta or Czech Republic.
-The juries lapped these up and placed both within their top ten, however the public placed them within their bottom five of the 26 competing countries.
+The juries lapped these up and placed both within their top ten, however the public placed them within their bottom five of the 26 competing countries in the Grand Final.

 Result: Different.
 KEiiNO become the winners